Esri/backlog-monitor-for-geoevent/README.md

 # backlog-monitor-for-geoevent

-ArcGIS 10.2.x GeoEvent Extension utility to monitor the number of messages waiting to be processed by GeoEvent Services and outputs.
+ArcGIS 10.2.x GeoEvent Extension for Server utility to monitor the number of messages waiting to be processed by GeoEvent Services and outputs.
 This application is a JavaFX application that connects to the local GeoEvent Extension through JMX and displays current message backlog counts of message buffers.